andb0t/MLlab/docs/README.md

 #### Bayes Regression
 Linear Bayesian regression is the Bayesian counterpart to the linear regression of the frequentist approach.
-It assumes prior probability density functions for the linear parameters and determines them from the maximum likelihood parameters using the posterior function, given the training data.
+It assumes prior probability density functions for the linear parameters and the posterior width and determines them from the maximum likelihood parameters using the posterior function, given the training data.

 ```scala
 val reg = new BayesRegressor()
 ```

 This is an application to the linear dataset.
-The assumed prior and posterior probabilities for the linear parameters are shown as well.
+The assumed prior and posterior probabilities for the posterior width and the linear parameters are shown as well.
 Given the training data, the probabilities collapse to the expected values.

 <img src="bayes_regression_example.png" width="500">